dustinpfister/blog_posts/_posts/threejs-examples-camera-kit.md

 layout: post
 categories: three.js
 id: 999
-updated: 2023-09-11 09:18:22
+updated: 2023-09-11 09:40:28
-version: 1.8
+version: 1.9
 ---

 This week I started a new [threejs project example](/2021/02/19/threejs-examples/) that I am calling camera kit, that aims to be my module for parking all kinds of methods that has to do with updating the position and target location of a camera such as a [perspective camera](https://threejs.org/docs/#api/en/cameras/PerspectiveCamera).
-The idea for this project came to me when working on last weeks threejs example which was my aplerp module which is a project that has to do with creating values to use for the alpha argument of the [lerp method of the vector3 class]().
+The idea for this project came to me when working on last weeks threejs example which was my [aplerp module](/2022/07/29/threejs-examples-aplerp/) which is a project that has to do with creating values to use for the alpha argument of the [lerp method of the vector3 class](/2022/05/17/threejs-vector3-lerp/).

 The aplerp module has to do with moving a point in space from one point to another in a way that is not so linear, that is not a fixed delta for each frame when updating a vector.
 So for this project I will be building on top of the aplerp module to create another module that is centered around tasks that have to do with updating a camera.